Kentico/repo-template/README.md

 ## ---Template info---

+---Run the `Repository-Setup.ps1` in the root of this repository, specifying the `ProjectName` for the new project
+---ex: `.\Repository-Setup.ps1 -ProjectName Kentico.Xperience.CoolProject`

 ---This section contains general information about the repository template and is to be deleted before submitting a pull request with the final documentation.---

 ---Lines enclosed by three dashes (like this one) are placeholders and comments to be replaced with specific information or deleted completely.---